-Many qualifying groups have now filed their first and second CbC reporting and the reported data has been made available for exchange between tax authorities.
-Now is a good time to start preparing for your future filings.
+Many qualifying groups have now filed a number of CbC reports and the reported data has been made available for exchange between tax authorities.
+Now changes are starting to be introduced which you need to act on.

-You have likely gained a lot of experience from the first filings and might be wondering how to improve the filing process for 2019.
-Blika has successfully helped qualifying groups to file in a number of jurisdictions across the globe.
+You have likely gained a lot of experience from the first filings and might be wondering how to improve the filing process for 2020.
+Blika has successfully helped qualifying groups to file in many jurisdictions across the globe.
 In this article we will share our experience and knowledge of what to consider when you establish your CbC reporting process, and how to be in control of the figures that will become available for analysis by tax authorities around the world.
 In addition, we will highlight the changes OECD has introduced which will require you to change your XML conversion.

 Collection of Data